MKUltra: CIA vs Sims

 In CIA v.
-Sims (1985), the U.S. Supreme Court endorsed the mosaic effect to justify broad judicial deference under FOIA Exemption 3, allowing the CIA to withhold seemingly innocuous details about Project MKUltra on grounds that aggregated disclosures could expose intelligence sources, a rationale that has since granted the agency near-total immunity from FOIA and been broadly applied by lower courts.
+Sims (1985), the U.S. Supreme Court endorsed the mosaic effect to justify broad judicial deference under FOIA Exemption 3, allowing the CIA to withhold seemingly innocuous details about MKUltra because aggregated disclosures could expose intelligence sources.
+This rationale has since granted the agency near-total immunity from FOIA and has been broadly applied by lower courts.